ryandamour/ssrfuzz/README.md

 # SSRFUZZ

-SSRFuzz is a tool to find Server Side Request Forgery vulnerabilities, with CRLF chaining capabilities
+SSRFuzz is a tool to find Server Side Request Forgery vulnerabilities, with CRLF chaining capabilities.

 ## Why?
 - I wanted to write a tool in Golang for concurrency